-The B Strong cuffs are made of industrial grade materials used in marine applications.
+The B-Strong cuffs are made of industrial-grade materials used in marine applications.
 The Velcro pads are able to withstand over 10,000 cycles of closing and opening.
-Once properly placed, the low profile of the cuffs allows for full range of motion and doesn’t interfere with training.
-You can use them during any type of exercise including weight lifting, running, biking, doing yoga and even swimming.
+Once properly placed, the low profile of the cuffs allows for a full range of motion and doesn’t interfere with training.
+You can use them during any type of exercise including weight lifting, running, biking, yoga, and even swimming.

-Note: although the system is safe, there are contraindications for using blood flow restriction training, such as pregnancy, certain medical conditions, and diseases.
+We must mention that although BRF is safe, there are contraindications for using blood flow restriction training, such as pregnancy, certain medical conditions, and diseases.
 As with any other exercise program, we recommend consulting first with your primary care provider.

 In this video taken at The Institute for Human & Machine Cognition, Dr. Jim Stray-Gundersen presents some of the scientific evidence showing the many benefits of BFR training.

 - Stem Talk IHMC - Dr Jim Stray-Gundersen Explains How Blood Flow Restriction Training Builds Muscle And Improves Performance

 - Nourish Balance Thrive - Blood Flow Restriction Training for Improved Strength, Performance, and Healthspan